tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

 On one hand, the list below seems to me like an unbelievable number of tasks to accomplish within 24 hours, but on the other hand, in the exam itself you'll be working with an already partially-done project rather than creating everything from scratch, so, well, once I actually take the exam I'll see how it goes!

-Again, the sections and individual tasks below are all from the Exam Content tab of [https://developers.google.com/training/certification/associate-android-developer/](https://developers.google.com/training/certification/associate-android-developer/).
+Again, the sections and individual tasks below are all from the "Exam Content" tab of [https://developers.google.com/training/certification/associate-android-developer/](https://developers.google.com/training/certification/associate-android-developer/).

 ### Testing and debugging